 2017 iPhone 7, black (iOS 10)

-Above: A detailed list of product purchases from Apple, spanning almost two decades.
-Technically the PowerMac G4 was a gift from my Dad.
-Thanks Dad!
+Above: A detailed list of my purchases from Apple, spanning almost two decades.

 Apple's user experience has taken a back seat to unilateral and arbitrary decisions: useful ports have disappeared from laptops, fingerprint security was eliminated from their latest phone, dark patterns rule the mobile experience, MacOS and iOS suffer from an unending series of bugs and security vulnerabilities, the entire wireless router division was taken out back and shot years ago, and somehow prices are skyrocketing.